brilliantimagery/brilliantimagery/docs/index.rst

 The BrilliantImagery project aims to enable making beautiful photo based art.
 It has the dual goals of allowing users to use a few relatively simple functions to accomplish powerful tasks, and to allow the the underlying functionality to be leveraged to enable the creation of even more powerful functionality.

+BrilliantImagery is designed to simplify and expedite the process of turning a series of DNG photos that are edited with Adobe Lightroom into a smooth, seamless, flowing sequence.
+In order to do this, it smoothly transitions the vast majority of slider based Lightroom edits (exposure, color temp, saturation, etc.) as well as adjusting image crops in order to take any shake out of unstable image series.
+Basically, you edit a few "key frames" and it figures out how all the others should be edited, and then does it.

 ..
 Note::
    This project is in an Alpha/Beta state of development.
 While every effort is made to have it work well and predictably, maybe the first project you use it on shouldn't be your wedding photos.